-- b.
+b.
 Task Force Charter or Terms of Reference.
 The Council, with the assistance of the Issue Manager, shall develop a charter or terms of reference for the task force (the "Charter") within the time designated in the PDP Time Line.
-Such Charter shall include: - 1.
-The issue to be addressed by the task force, as such issue was articulated for the vote before the
+Such Charter shall include:

-Council that initiated the PDP;
+1. The issue to be addressed by the task force, as such issue was articulated for the vote before the Council that initiated the PDP;

-- 2. The specific time line that the task force must adhere to, as set forth below, unless the Council determines that there is a compelling reason to extend the timeline; and - 3.
-Any specific instructions from the Council for the task force, including whether or not the task force should solicit the advice of outside advisors on the issue.
+2. The specific time line that the task force must adhere to, as set forth below, unless the Council determines that there is a compelling reason to extend the timeline; and not the task force should solicit the advice of outside advisors on the issue.